leopoldsedev/3d-vision-semantic-localization/README.md

 The demo consists of two steps: _map creation_ and _localization_.
 During map creation a map of landmarks (traffic signs) is created which will be used in the localization step to estimate the pose of a query image.

+[COLMAP](https://github.com/colmap/colmap) is used during the map creation step.
+You will need to install it as instructed on their project page.
+For our testing we used COLMAP version 3.6 (Commit ad7bd93 on 2020-03-07 without CUDA).

 ## Map creation

 A map is created from an set of mapping images.
 For the demo, such a set is provided in `code/data/mapping images/`.